Upward-Spiral-Science/Syllabus/README.md

 - *Textbook*: https://leanpub.com/artofdatascience
 - *TA*: [Greg Kiar](mailto:gkiar07@gmail.com)
 - *Grading*: Each week each group will be responsible for handing in an updated report.
-Grade will be: A assuming it comes in on time (and I/TA can reproduce it, as necessary), B if it comes in late (and we can reproduce it), C if it never comes in (or we can't reproduce it).
+Grade will be: A+ assuming it comes in on time (and I/TA can reproduce it, as necessary), B+ if it comes in late (and we can reproduce it), C+ if it never comes in (or we can't reproduce it).
 Total grade will be an average over all weeks.
 - *Pweweqs*: I assume you are comfortable with all the content in https://www.coursera.org/specializations/jhu-data-science
 - *Class Schedule*: Tues & Thurs, 3-4:15 in Gilman 132
 - *Office Hours*: TT 2-3pm in Clark 317C.
 - *Organization*: Tuesdays will be lectures, thursdays will be in class group work
 - *Teamwork*: This is a *team project* based course, so pick teams, 3 people is the ideal team size for this class, ihmo
 - *Assignments*: Each week assignments will be due each Monday NLT 4:00AM Eastern.
 Due means pushed to your group's repo.
 - [*Peer Evaluations*](http://goo.gl/forms/eEXctcr067): Each week along with assignments you will be submitting a peer evaluation.
 The peer evaluations are also due each Monday NLT 4:00AM Eastern.
 These evaluations enable us to scale group grades based on individual participation.
-Also, if you fail to submit the evaluations your grade will be affected.
+Also, if you fail to submit the evaluations on time your grade will negatively be affected.
 The evaluation form can be found in the link at the start of this bullet.
 - *Github*: Each team should have a *public* github repo containing everything.
 In the case of private data, we can discuss various options.
 - *Background*: Comfortable coding in R/Python/Julia, github, Jupyter notebooks or MATLAB publish
 - *Video lectures*: Most *technical* content that will be required is available in these lectures: https://www.coursera.org/specializations/jhu-data-science, in general, i'll expect familiarity with that material